Belarus–Romania relations

-Belarus–Romania relations refer to the bilateral relations between Belarus and Romania.
+Belarus and Romania officially established diplomatic relations on 14 February 1992.
 Currently, Belarus has an embassy in Bucharest, while Romania has an embassy in Minsk.
-Both countries officially established diplomatic relations on 14 February 1992.

 History

 Romanian President Ion Iliescu visited Minsk both in July 1992 and March 1994, while Chairman Stanislav Shushkevich of Belarus visited Bucharest in May 1993 and April 1994.

+Belarusian businessman Pavel Topuzidis is the honorary consul of Romania in Belarus.

 2020 Belarusian protests

 In 2020, protests in Belarus against the outcome of the presidential elections of 9 August 2020 occurred.
 Two days later, the Romanian Ministry of Foreign Affairs Bogdan Aurescu said he was "very concerned" about the situation of the country and that the "only way" was to stop the violence and start a political dialogue.
 He also urged the country to respect fundamental human rights.
 Alexander Lukashenko, the president elected in the controversial 2020 elections, has been compared to the Romanian communist leader Nicolae Ceaușescu.
 The latter suffered a revolution against him in 1989, which ended with his capture and execution.
 Some have said that Lukashenko could end in the same way as him.

 On August 14, three youth and student organizations condemned the Belarusian government for manipulating the elections and using violence.
 They urged Aurescu to defend the rights of civil society, "even through the adoption of sanctions".
 The three organizations were among the first in Romania to state their opinion on the matter.
 On 16 August, dozens of Romanians protested in front of the Belarusian embassy in Bucharest.
 They carried banners expressing their solidarity with the protestants, criticized the repression of the protests and expressed their desire for the elections to be repeated.

 At the beginning of the incident, most Romanian politicians or government officials said nothing, usually waiting for statements from the European Union instead of reacting individually.
 An exception was the political party Save Romania Union (USR), whose MPs proposed a joint statement by the two houses of the Romanian Parliament on the situation in Belarus.
 The president of the USR, Dan Barna, described Lukashenko as "a Ceaușescu lookalike, who will eventually be removed from power".
 Furthermore, leaders of several European Parliament political parties, under the initiative of the Romanian politician Dacian Cioloș, called on 17 August for a repeat of the Belarusian elections.
 Russia was also asked to "refrain from any intervention".

 In 19 August, the Romanian President Klaus Iohannis said that the European Union should take measures against the situation in Belarus, including sanctions against those involved in the use of violence against protesters and in the electoral fraud.
 He also called for the release of the persons that were illegally detained.
 On the same day, the European Council of the European Union (of which Romania is a member) declared that the 2020 elections were not fair or free and rejected its results.